Individual life insurance

 How do I update my address?

 The policy owner can change the address of record.
 If there is a separate premium payer, that individual can change the payer’s address of record.
-We accept address changes by phone at 1-800-796-3872 or in writing via fax or U.S. Mail.
-If requesting your address change in writing, use the Address Change Request form.
+We accept address changes online, by phone at 1-800-796-3872, or in writing via fax or U.S. mail.
+If requesting your address change in writing, use the Address Change Request Form.
 If the policy owner is a corporation, please provide a written request on company letterhead.
 Fax or mail your change request to us using the contact information on the form.

 How do I change my beneficiary?

-To change the primary or contingent beneficiaries for your life insurance policy, please complete the Beneficiary Change Request form.
+To change the primary or contingent beneficiaries for your life insurance policy, please log into My Account and complete the form online.
+Or you may complete the Beneficiary Change Request form and fax or mail it.
 Here are some helpful tips:

 - Only the policy owner has the power to change the beneficiary.